act65/diy-uni-18/README.md

 ### Assesment

 * Readings.
-Summarised and explained in simple terms.
+Four papers summarised and explained in simple terms, pictures, pseudo-code and proofs with annotations.
 * Assignments.
 Ready for public viewing (proof read, tidied, ...)
 * Questions.
 Answered, with sources, proofs and/or experiments to validate.